blockmate-io/blockmate-ruby/docs/AggregatedInfoApi.md

 api_instance = Blockmate::AggregatedInfoApi.new
 opts = {
   since: Date.parse('Wed Jan 01 01:00:00 CET 2020'), # Date | Set time from which the transactions will be get.
-The parameter is passed as-is to backend services.
-The default value is 30 days before the actual date or 30 days before the date specified in \"until\" parameter.
   _until: Date.parse('Sat Feb 01 01:00:00 CET 2020'), # Date | Set time to which the transactions will be get.
-The parameter is passed as-is to backend services.
 The default value is the actual date.
+  limit: 10, # Float | Limit the number of the transactions in the response.
+Default page size is 50.
+  cursor: 'cursor_example', # String | Specify on requesting the next page.
+Use the `page_cursor` from the previous response.
   currency: 'USD', # String | Currency to convert to.
   account_filter: '497f6eca-6276-4993-bfeb-53cbbbba6f08' # String | Filter results to only provided account.
 When omitted, it returns all transactions from all accounts.
 }